-receive an allocation from the re-training fund by December 31, 2008.
 After that date, remaining funds shall be made available to all employees to be re-trained in areas of need in accordance with the terms determined by the Joint Committee.
-Individuals previously laid off due to contracting out who are re-trained and who are not already in the Health Sector and who apply for a regular ongoing vacancy with any Health Sector employer are considered an external applicant under Article 12.3 (Job Posting Process and Regional Postings)
+Individuals previously laid off due to contracting out who are re-trained and who are not already in the Health Sector and who apply for a regular ongoing vacancy with any Health Sector employer are considered an external applicant under Article 12.3 (Job Posting Process and Regional Postings) of the Community Subsector collective agreement.

-(e) Subject only to the variations specified in this memorandum of agreement, the Community Subsector Collective Agreement will apply and prevail.
+(e) Subject only to the variations specified in this memorandum of agreement, the Community Subsector collective agreement will apply and prevail.